lipe-dev/3ds-controller/docs/_posts/2022-08-11-we-can-now-read-gamecube-inputs!.md

 I tried everything, New pro micro, new wires, disassembled everything and put it back together with double care... nothing.

-You can follow this saga in https://github.com/NicoHood/Nintendo/issues/54 and finally in (https://www.reddit.com/r/arduino/comments/wle3h3/has_anyone_had_success_reading_a_gamecube/)[this reddit thread] where my stupid mistake was finally revealed.
+You can follow this saga in https://github.com/NicoHood/Nintendo/issues/54 and finally in [this reddit thread](https://www.reddit.com/r/arduino/comments/wle3h3/has_anyone_had_success_reading_a_gamecube/) where my stupid mistake was finally revealed.

 Turns out not all rails on my breadboard are connected all the way through.
 A couple jumpers did the trick.